jacurtis813/pattern-project/README.md

 9. Create the Navbar using source code.
 Then edit to our use or liking for the page.
 10. Edit the style, background color of the navbar.
 To layover the light hero image.
 11. Create the 'jumbotron' or 'hero' of the web page.
+12. Use semantic html to structure the html file properly.
+Using the section element, placing and id of header to give better understanding for the future of coding.
+13. Create the next section for what will be the id of image-gallery.